alankar35770/feynman_digital_twin/README.md

 ## What it can do

 * Answer physics questions using retrieved Feynman lecture content
-* Maintain a Feynman-like teaching style
+* Maintain a Feynman like teaching style
 * Remember previous messages during a conversation
 * Save conversations and reload them later
 * Show which chunks were retrieved for a response